theicfire/makefiletutorial/index.md

 # f2.o
 # 	echo $@

-clean:
-	rm *.c

 {% endhighlight %}

-**4.8**
-Multiple Targets: We can use the wildcard % in targets, that captures zero or more of any character
-Note
+**Multiple targets via wildcards (Section 4.8)**
-	1) We do not use *.o, because that is just the string *.o, which might be useful in the commands,
+We can use the wildcard % in targets, that captures zero or more of any character.
+Note we do not use *.o, because that is just the string *.o, which might be useful in the commands,
 but is only one target and does not expand.
-	2) PHONY is needed because otherwise make will create an automatic rule of "cc all.o f1.o f2.o -o all
 <!--
 TODO why was this not a problem when I didn't use the % wildcard?
 -->